 Protect existing water quality

-The steps in this process include, or have included, the following:
+The steps in this process will include the following:

-- DNR initiated this process by meeting with our stakeholder groups in December 2010 and January 2011 to understand their interests and concerns.
+- DNR will meet with external stakeholder groups to understand their interests and concerns.

-- DNR then prioritized the issues based on TAC comments, feedback from DNR staff with experience in those areas, and public and stakeholder comments.
-A Draft Triennial Review Process Summary and Work Plan was prepared that identified the selected goals for the next three years and detailed the process used by the department to reach this determination.
-A request for public feedback was conducted and feedback received.
-A Responsiveness Summary was prepared to address those comments.
+- A Draft Triennial Review Process Summary and Work Plan will be prepared that identifies the selected goals for the next three years and details the process the department used to reach this determination.
+A request for public feedback will be conducted and feedback received.
+A Responsiveness Summary will also be prepared to address those comments.

 Triennial Review Technical Advisory Meeting: June 29, 2011

-For questions about the Triennial Review, pleast contact Rochelle Cardinale:
+For questions about the Triennial Review, pleast contact Matthew Dvorak:

 Iowa Department of Natural Resources